Organ transplantation in Korea: Living donor Kidney / Liver transplants in South Korea

 Why is South Korea a leader in living donor transplantation?

-The number of liver transplants from a living donor in South Korea per 1 million people is the highest in the world (13.64 per 1 million).
+Important to notice: The number of liver transplants from a living donor in South Korea per 1 million people is the highest in the world (13.64 per 1 million).
 This is due to cultural traditions and obligations in between families.
-Therefore, Korean doctors have great skills and expertise in this kind of medical procedures.
+Thus, Korean doctors have developed great skills and expertise in this kind of medical procedures.

-Also, there are some hospitals that have committed to enrich the research behind transplantations and help professors develop innovative techniques using cutting-edge technology through academic and scientific programs.
+Additionally, the top 5 hospitals in the nation have committed to enrich the research behind transplantations and help professors develop innovative techniques using cutting-edge technology through academic and scientific programs.

 How does South Korea compare to China and India in relation to transplantation surgeries?